 In its standard set up with uniform amplification, it is the articulation of individual array modules that delivers the consistent sound coverage over a defined area.
 The array configuration for a specific area is determined by industry leading optimisation software which makes intelligent judgements about how well the array performs against objective target functions.
 This enables focused sound energy to be delivered precisely where needed and kept away from reflective surfaces and ceilings — reducing the detrimental influence of the room and increasing clarity and intelligibility in challenging acoustic environments.

-This can now be taken further with DSP optimisation delivered via DISPLAY and use of an iKON iK81 eight-channel amplifier to independently control and power each individual enclosure, or groups of enclosures.
+This can now be taken further with DSP optimisation delivered via DISPLAY and the use of either iK81 amplifier or a VIA2004 amplifier with a DX4.0 controller, to independently control and power each individual enclosure, or groups of enclosures.

 This unlocks the full potential of O-Line — further refining coverage consistency and increasing the ability to ‘dial-out’ the influence of the room by accessing DISPLAY’s ‘hard avoid’ capability and electronically adjustable coverage